Internet Society: Activities

 In the late 1990s, the Internet Society established the Jonathan B. Postel Service Award.
 It was presented every year to honor a person who has made outstanding contributions in service to the data communications community.

 The Internet Society's activities included MANRS (Mutually Agreed Norms for Routing Security) – which was launched in 2014 to provide crucial fixes to reduce the most common threats to the Internet's routing infrastructure.

+The Internet Society hosts the annual Network and Distributed System Security (NDSS) Symposium.

 The society organized the Africa Peering and Interconnection Forum (AfPIF) to help grow the Internet infrastructure in Africa and hosts Internet development conferences in developing markets.

 The society offered Deploy360, an information hub, portal and training program to promote IPv6 and DNSSEC.

-In 2017 it launched an annual Indigenous Connectivity Summit to connect tribal communities, starting with an event in Santa Fe, New Mexico.
+In 2017, it launched an annual Indigenous Connectivity Summit to connect tribal communities, starting with an event in Santa Fe, New Mexico.
 In subsequent years the event was held in Inuvik, NWT, and Hilo, Hawaii.

 The society also publishes reports on global Internet issues, and has created tools, surveys, codes, and policy recommendations to improve Internet use.
 The society supports projects to build community networks and infrastructure, secure routing protocols, and advocate for end-to-end encryption.

+ISOC LIVE livestreams and archives video via Vimeo Livestream, YouTube, archive.org, Twitch, Twitter, Facebook, Mastodon, and Discord, notably archiving the State of the Net Conference by the Internet Education Foundation, Hackers on Planet Earth and Internet Society events.